ariary/kube-podpreemption-DoS/README.md

 By DoS we mean:
 **Pod eviction, if the target pod is already running** and **Block pod rescheduling**

 It is mainly harmful in a multi-tenant cluster.
-A malicious tenant can use this mechanism to perform a DoS on other tenant applications or even on "administration" pods
+A malicious tenant can use this mechanism to perform a DoS on other tenant applications or even on "administrative" pods

 <div align=center>
   <h3><a href="#%EF%B8%8F-demo">>> Demo 🖥️ <<</a></h3>